apache/beam/website/www/site/content/en/blog/python-improved-annotations.md

 ```

 Both methods have problems.
 Class decorators are syntax-heavy,
-requiring two additional lines of code, whereas inline functions provide type hints
+requiring two additional lines of code, whereas inline functions provide typehints
 that aren't reusable across other instances of the same transform.
 Additionally, both
 methods are incompatible with static type checkers like MyPy.

 With Python 3 annotations however, we can subvert these problems to provide a
-clean and reusable type hint experience.
+clean and reusable typehint experience.
 Our previous transform now looks like this:
 ```
 class IntToStr(beam.PTransform):
     def expand(self, pcoll: PCollection[int]) -> PCollection[str]: